ThomasForselius/milestone3/README.md

     example: import gspread
     example: from colorama import Fore, Back, Style, init

-    also these must be added to the file: *requirements.txt* like this: tabulate==0.8.9
+>   Also these must be added to the file: *requirements.txt* like this:
+    first the library name, followed by == and then the library version

+    tabulate==0.8.9
     colorama==0.4.4

+- Gspread
 # Technologies

 Lucidchart